2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

 So, what does it mean if Alice and Bob use different density matrices to describe reality?
 If these matrices correspond merely to Alice's and Bob's knowledge, then this sounds quite natural, since they simply possess different sets of information about the systems they want to describe.
-But, if we want to assume that this knowledge also directly corresponds to a given, well-defined and unique reality of the particles they describe, obviously not both descriptions can be correct.
-We may be tempted to say that initially, both Alice's and Bob's descriptions were the same and correctly represented the reality of Bob's particle, but after Alice's measurement she has learned a piece of information that Bob does not have, and thus her description is correct, while Bob's is not.
-If all this is so, then we indeed must concede that Alice's measurement has somehow changed the state of Bob's distant particle, i.e.\ that we have some sort of non-local influence.
+But, if we want to assume that this knowledge also directly corresponds to a given, well-defined, unique and objective reality of the particles they describe, obviously not both descriptions can be correct.
+We may be tempted to say that initially, both Alice's and Bob's descriptions were the same and correctly represented the reality of Bob's particle, but after Alice's measurement she has learned a piece of information that Bob does not have, and thus her description is now correct and corresponds to true reality, while Bob's does not.
+If all this is so, then we indeed must concede that Alice's measurement has somehow changed the objective state of Bob's distant particle, i.e.\ that we have some sort of non-local influence.